MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

    You'll have to do this once per device:

     - **Connection name**: Choose a name for the device to Flow connection.
-It can be different than the gateway name.
+It can be different from the gateway name.
     - **Username**: Provide your device’s work or school account.
     - **Authentication type**: Select Windows.
     - **Password**: Your work or school account’s password.